Participation Requirements and Priorities

 - Community partner staff who will provide individualized work incentives counseling to Social Security beneficiaries at least 16 hours per week, according to the following priority list:

-- Priority 1: Employment Network staff (DUNS number required)
+- Priority 1: Employment Network staff (You work for your agency's EN and you have suitability clearance.
+DUNS number required)

 - Priority 2: State Vocational Rehabilitation (VR) staff